loiveli/FGJ2025/README.md

 # Avoiding bubbles
-FGJ2025 game where you move around a social media landscape by tweeting about different topics, and collect content that makes you slightly exhale from your nosAve.
+FGJ2025 game where you move around a social media landscape by tweeting about different topics, and collect content that makes you slightly exhale from your nose while avoiding filter bubbles.
 Our game uses a local language model to parse which topics your tweet is related to and you move towards the related topics.
 You still need to be careful as tweeting too much about a single topic could lead to getting sucked into a social media bubble.
 How to run the game:
 1. Download the latest release .zip, which contains both the game and the server running the language model
 2. Run the Avoiding_bubbles_server.exe